 Pulumi vs. Terraform

-Terraform is the closest comparison to Pulumi.
-In Terraform, you write programs in a custom domain-specific-language (DSL) called Hashicorp Configuration Language (HCL), and the Terraform engine takes care of provisioning and updating resources, very similar to Pulumi.
-Just like Pulumi, Terraform supports many cloud providers.
-In fact, thanks to integration with Terraform, Pulumi is able to support a superset of the cloud and service providers that Terraform currently offers.
+In Terraform, you write programs in a custom domain-specific-language (DSL) called Hashicorp Configuration Language (HCL), and the Terraform engine takes care of provisioning and updating resources.
+Pulumi’s engine similarly gives you diffs and a way to robustly update your infrastructure.
+Both Terraform and Pulumi support many cloud providers, including AWS, Azure, and Google Cloud, plus other services like CloudFlare, Digital Ocean, and more.
+Thanks to integration with Terraform, Pulumi supports a superset of the providers that Terraform currently offers.

 The major differences between Terraform and Pulumi are as follows: